-Although I’ve barely scratched the surface of the ins-and-outs of Spirit (this is a lifelong journey!), here are some of the key takeaways I’ve garnered after two years of receiving communications from the Spirit world, and one year of formal training as a psychic medium.
+Although I’ve just scratched the surface of the ins-and-outs of Spirit (this is a lifelong journey!), here are some of the key takeaways I’ve garnered after receiving communications from the Spirit world, an ability which unexpectedly opened up when my husband passed away.

 #1) Psychics and mediums are not the same.

 Although the terms “psychic” and “medium” are often used interchangeably, there are important distinctions between the two, which shape the kinds of messages (and healing) each type of practitioner may provide.

 A psychic is someone who uses their intuitive ability to connect to the energy and soul of another living human being.
 In doing so, psychics connect to the past, present, and future, as well as essence and energy, of that other living, human person.

 A medium, on the other hand, also has the ability to connect to other living human beings.
 However, mediums can also connect to people who have crossed over to the Spirit world—i.e., so-called “dead” people.
 Mediums who work as both a psychic and a medium often refer to themselves as “psychic mediums,” thus doing both areas of intuitive work.